Pets

 • Do not leave pets tied or unattended outside or in your vehicle.

-• When temperatures are hot, do not leave your pet in a closed vehicle.
+• Do not leave your pet in a closed vehicle.

-• During the summer, high temperatures and elevation can affect your pet.
-Ensure that your pet has enough water, snacks, and paw protection from the hot rim pavement.
+• Ensure that your pet has enough water, snacks, and paw protection from the hot pavement and sand.

 • Clean up after your pet by collecting and disposing of waste in nearest trash can.